jackleekopij/Apache-Spark/README.md

     ```

    3. *Apache Spark*
    Finally, once both *Java* and *Scala* have been installed, Apache Spark can be installed, again using homebrew.
-This can be installed with:
+This can be installed using HomeBrew, by typing the following into terminal:
    ```bash
    brew install apache-spark
    ```